 Our Education Department staff can assist teachers in designing a tour to fit specific needs or focus on one of the Museum’s temporary exhibits.

-Exhibit-wide scavenger Hunts are available upon prior request for your scheduled tour.
-Available for all grade-levels.
-Free of charge.
+Exhibit-wide scavenger hunts are available upon prior request for your scheduled tour.
+Available for all grade levels, and free of charge.